YuGuangWang/PAN/README.md

 ## Results

-Our model achieves the following performance on :
+Our model PAN achieves the following performance on graph classification benchmark datasets MUTAG, PROTEINSF and NCI1, and our new graph classification dataset PointPattern (with phi=0.35).
+Compared to existing methods such as GCN ... with the same network architecture, PAN achieves top test accuracy on all these datasets.

 ### [Image Classification on ImageNet](https://paperswithcode.com/sota/image-classification-on-imagenet)